 6 Reasons to Pursue a Career in Nursing

-- The ongoing COVID-19 pandemic has highlighted the importance of nursing careers.
+- The ongoing COVID-19 pandemic has highlighted the importance of nursing.

 - A highly in-demand field, nursing offers a stable income and long-term job security.

-Over the past few months, nurses and other medical professionals have spearheaded the fight against the coronavirus, becoming heroes of the pandemic.
-Images of nurses' weary faces, bruised and misshapen from having to wear protective gear for hours on end, have dominated social media and even made headlines.
+Over the past year, nurses and other medical professionals have spearheaded the fight against COVID-19, becoming heroes of the pandemic.
+Images of nurses' weary faces, bruised and misshapen from having to wear protective gear for hours on end, have dominated social media, while recognition of nurses' contributions during the ongoing crisis continue to make headlines.

-The global COVID-19 outbreak has highlighted the critical role nurses play in society.
+The coronavirus outbreak has highlighted the critical role nurses play in society.
 Currently, 59% of healthcare professionals work as nurses, making nursing the largest sector of health and medicine jobs.

-Overall, nursing is a highly sought-after field that will likely continue to grow in demand, during and after the COVID-19 pandemic.
+Overall, nursing is a highly sought-after field that will likely continue to grow in demand both during and after the pandemic.
 If you're interested in working in healthcare, now is a great time to consider becoming a nurse.

-Nurses can work in an array of environments, such as hospitals, doctor offices, nursing homes, and schools.
+These professionals can work in an array of environments, such as hospitals, community health centers, doctor offices, nursing homes, and schools.
 They can also choose a specialization to focus on, like dermatology or infection control.

-The American Nurses Association separates nurses into three categories.
+The American Nurses Association separates nurses into three main categories:

 - Registered Nurses

-The most common type of nurses, RNs are responsible for observing and educating patients, administering medications, and coordinating care with other medical professionals.
+The most common type of nurses, RNs are responsible for evaluating, observing, and educating patients; administering medications; and coordinating care with other medical professionals.
 To become an RN, you'll need licensure and a college degree — typically a bachelor of science in nursing (BSN).

 - Advanced Practice Registered Nurses

-APRNs perform similar duties to RNs but may also create patients' care plans, supervise RNs and other medical staff, and prescribe medications.
+APRNs are primary healthcare providers with advanced clinical knowledge.
+They provide direct and indirect care to patients and may prescribe medications.
 To become an APRN, you'll need licensure and at least a master's degree, though many APRNs hold a doctorate.
 Different types of APRNs include nurse practitioners and nurse anesthetists.

 - Licensed Practical Nurses

-LPNs, also known as vocational nurses, work under RNs, APRNs, and other healthcare professionals to provide patient care and perform essential tasks, such as checking vital signs and changing patients' bandages.
-Becoming an LPN usually requires completing a year-long nursing program and obtaining licensure.
+LPNs, also known as vocational nurses, work under RNs, APRNs, and other healthcare professionals to provide patient care and perform essential tasks, such as checking vital signs, changing patients' bandages, and administering some medications.
+Becoming an LPN usually requires completing a yearlong nursing program and obtaining licensure.

 1. Nurses Are in High Demand

-Globally, the nursing shortage is even more severe: A 2020 World Health Organization (WHO) report found that we need to raise the number of nurses worldwide by at least 5.9 million to meet demand.
+Globally, the nursing shortage is even more severe.
+A 2020 report by the World Health Organization (WHO) found that we need to raise the number of nurses worldwide by at least 5.9 million to meet demand.

 2. Your Job Will Be Secure

 Many consider health careers, including nursing, recession-proof.
-This means these positions will continue to be in high demand and offer long-term job security, even during economic downturns.
+In other words, these positions will continue to be in demand and offer long-term job and income security, even during economic downturns.

-ZipRecruiter, which analyzed data from the Bureau of Labor Statistics, found that nursing was one of the fastest-growing fields during both the 2001 and 2007-2009 recessions.
+According to ZipRecruiter, nursing was one of the fastest-growing fields during the 2001 and 2007-09 recessions.
 In the latter period, RNs experienced an increase of 186,680 jobs — by far the most of any field at that time.